invictus-integration/docs-ifa/dashboard/accesscontrolrights.md

 4. Assign access to **Managed Identity**.
 Select the FlowHandlerJob Function App when choosing the member.
 5. Save your changes

-### 2. Setting "Logic Apps Contributor" rights for DashboardGateway and FlowHandlerJob functions on the resource group where the logic apps are located.
+### 2. Setting "Logic App Contributor" rights for DashboardGateway and FlowHandlerJob functions on the resource group where the logic apps are located.

 To do this, follow these steps: